The modelling of the action potentials in myelinated nerve fibres: Discussion and summary

 We briefly explained the saltatory conduction mechanism hypothesis as we prepared to modify the governing equations to take into account the effect of myelination on the propagation of the AP along the axon.
 The model \eqref{LIB1}, \eqref{LIB2} based on Maxwell equations for a transmission line is then modified to include the influence of myelination.
 In addition to the g-ratio normally considered in the earlier studies (taken into account indirectly through coefficient $\gamma$) which takes into account the myelination geometry perpendicular to the axon we introduce the so-called ``myelination-ratio" or $\mu$-ratio which describes the influence of myelin distribution on the signal propagation in the direction of the axis of the axon.
-The numerical example (see Fig.~\ref{APmylvel}), using parameters from the literature, demonstrates physiologically plausible behaviour for the model.
-The model is reduced to the initial model if the length of the myelinated sections along the axon is taken as zero and under the considered parameter combinations we can observe the AP propagation velocities up to 67.7 $[m/s]$ (the signal propagation velocity range for myelinated axons is given as roughly 10 to 100 $[m/s]$ in the earlier studies).
+The numerical example (see Fig.~\ref{APmylvel}), using parameters from the {earlier studies}, demonstrates physiologically plausible behaviour for the model.
+The model is reduced to the description of the unmyelinated axon if the length of the myelinated sections along the axon is taken as zero.
+Under the considered parameter combinations we can observe the AP propagation velocities up to 79 $[\mathrm{m/s}]$ (the signal propagation velocity range for myelinated axons is given as roughly 10 to 100 $[\mathrm{m/s}]$ in the earlier studies \cite{Lodish2004,Schmidt2019}).
+For comparison, the model yields for the unmyelinated ($\mu=0$) axon in the same parameter range propagation velocity of about 7.8 $[\mathrm{m/s}]$ at $a=32$ [{\textmu}m].